modularity

 })

-Variables and functions declared in the JavaScript file are valid only in the file.
-Variables and functions with the same names can be declared in different files without affecting each other.
+Variables and functions declared in a JavaScript file are valid only in that file; Variables and functions with the same name can be declared in different files without affecting each other.

 App({